 Ben Pring co-founded and leads Cognizant's Center for the Future of Work.
 Ben is a co-author of the best-selling and award-winning books, What To Do When Machines Do Everything (2017) and Code Halos; How the Digital Lives of People, Things, and Organizations are Changing the Rules of Business (2014).

 Ben sits on the advisory board of the Labor and Work Life program at Harvard Law School.
 In 2018 Ben was a Bilderberg Meeting participant.
 Ben was named as one of 30 management thinkers to watch in 2020 by Thinkers 50.
 He was recently named a leading influencer on the future of work by Onalytica.

 Ben joined Cognizant in 2011, from Gartner, where he spent 15 years researching and advising on areas such as Cloud Computing and Global Sourcing.
 Prior to Gartner Ben worked for a number of consulting companies including Coopers and Lybrand.

 Ben's expertise in helping clients see around corners, think the unthinkable, and calculate the compound annual growth rate of unintended consequences has made him an internationally recognized expert on leading edge technology and its intersection with business and society.
-His work has been featured in the Wall Street Journal, the Financial Times, the London Times, Forbes, Fortune, the MIT Review, the Daily Telegraph, Quartz, Inc., Axios, the Australian, and the Economic Times.
+His work has been featured in the Wall Street Journal, the Financial Times, the London Times, the Drucker Forum Report, Business Insider, Forbes, Fortune, The Sun, the MIT Review, the Daily Telegraph, the Daily Mail, Parade, the Times of India, Quartz, Inc., Axios, the Australian, and the Economic Times.

-Based in Boston since 2000, Ben graduated with a degree in Philosophy from Manchester University in the UK where he grew up.
+Based near Boston since 2000, Ben graduated with a degree in Philosophy from Manchester University in the UK where he grew up.